Skip to content

 --dry-run and config show🔗

 config show folds default + file + env and reports the winning layer for each leaf.
-To preview what a real command will use, including its flag layer, the daemon and eval support --dry-run:
+To preview what a real command will use, including its flag layer, the daemon, eval, backtest, and coverage commands support --dry-run:

 rsigma engine daemon --dry-run